Olllom/pyworkdir/docs/quickstart.rst

             - 3
         my_tmpdir: {{ here/"tmpdir" }}
         my_local_tmpfile: {{ workdir/"file.tmp" }}
+    commands:
+        echo: echo Hello // print Hello to the command line

+The commands are shortcuts for terminal commands that can be called from python and from the command line.
+Everything after `//` is used as a documentation string for the command line interface.
 The attributes and environment variables get added to the WorkDir::

     import os